pe2mbs/gyamlc/README.md

 saiti - Generic YAML/JSON configuration handler
 -----------------------------------------------

-The saiti package convert a YAML config file into classes.
+The saiti package convert a YAML or JSON config file into classes.
+To be used with our application.
+It performs validation on parameters and checks existence of parameters.
+The validation is to prevent typos in the configuration.

+It currently supports to follwoing external packages;
+* Flask
+* Flask-JWT
+* Flask-JWT-Extended
+* Flask-SQLAlchemy
+* Flask-apscheduler

 # Concept
 The concept is simple and straightforward to use start with a class that